|

 After the Ice Storm, FEMA decided to assist with the purchase of generators for needed

 facilities.
-Since our Social Hall serves as a shelter, it qualified.
+Since our Banquet Hall serves as a shelter, it qualified.
 FEMA paid 75%

 of the cost of this 40KW generator set. |